A new book delves into the life of Jennifer Dulos before she vanished

-Jennifer Dulos dreamed of the perfect life – and then everything fell apart: A new look into her life before she vanished
+She dreamed of the perfect life – then vanished without a trace: New book explores Jennifer Dulos’s life before her disappearance

 When Jennifer Dulos vanished on May 24, 2019, in the middle of a contentious custody battle, the story focused on her estranged husband Fotis Dulos and his socialite girlfriend Michelle Troconis.
 Journalist Rich Cohen tells Andrea Cavallier that his new book Murder in the Dollhouse: The Jennifer Dulos Story delves into her past, using her own writings, along with court documents and interviews, in an effort to return Jennifer to the center of her own story